MTBehnke/TGC-Designer-Tools/TUTORIAL.md

 OSM trees don’t have any height or width data, so the tool will select a tree type from either list, excluding any marked none.

+## My Typical Settings

+I usually use the Rustic theme as that has a nice mix of deciduous trees and coniferous trees that better matches the trees in my area.
+I might also uncheck a few of the tree types, including usually only including one or two of the conifers.

+Typically the lidar trees detected range from around 10-70 feet in my area, which is displayed at the bottom of the settings page after the first time you run the tool.
+I usually set the minimum height to around 25-30 feet as most shorter trees look somewhat out of place in the game.
+I usually keep the maximum set at 70 feet.

+If a course has a lot of shorter trees, the minimum height setting can result in a bit too uniform look.
+In this case, leaving Enforce TGC Minimum Size checked can help with a little variety for the shorter trees.

+I usually narrow the width range, favoring wider a bit more.
+I find setting the minimum width to around 80% and the maximum width to around 120-130% usually looks pretty good.

+If a course has a lot of trees, especially thicker tree lined fairways, keeping the overall size multiplier set to 1.0 works pretty well.
+For courses with smaller, fewer and more spaced out trees, increasing the sizes can help keep the trees from feeling too small.

+I've noticed that trees with narrow peaks sometimes seem to be shorter than the other types of trees.
+I think this may be because lidar has a harder time finding the true peak height of skinny trees.
+If this is the case, I usually bump up the size multiplier for the skinny tree types until they look right.

+Finally, I usually lower the Normal/Skinny Tree Split setting a bit, until the mix of trees better matches the real life mix of trees.
+We have some courses with lots of pines and by adjusting this I can often get areas of the course with lots of pines to populate with pines.

+Getting the trees right with the settings usually takes me 3-4 iterations.
+While you can usually tell if you like the trees it generated with a quick view in TGC, I'd recommend play-testing a few holes or at least viewing the trees from ground level in the game.
+After all, this is the angle you'll be viewing the trees from the vast majority of the time.
+I find that I've kept the trees too short versus too tall more often than not.